Or a snorkeling trip in Belieze with a 3 night stay at one of those little cabanas over the water

 Overall handling and lightness was good.

-The suspension was decent on the BASE 18" wheels.
+The suspension was decent on the BASE :triggered: 18" wheels.
 But it was still a bit firm, going 19" + makes the ride PUNISHING.
 I would not go that big, and spec the smallest wheels I could here

 The base seats with no power front/back were easy to adjust and fairly comfortable